The Flywheel Damper

 Easy Storage & Handling

-The Concept 2 model D rowing machine consists of two detachable parts – the monorail and the front frame with the flywheel housing.
-It does not fold, but splits into two parts.
+The Concept2 RowErg® rowing machine consists of two detachable parts: the monorail and the front frame with the flywheel housing.
+It does not fold, but splits into two parts without the use of tools.
 The monitor arm pivots for storage.

-A special frame lock mechanism makes it easy to separate / assemble the rowing machine within 10-20 seconds and without the need of tools.
+A special frame lock mechanism makes it easy to separate and assemble the rowing machine within 10-20 seconds without tools.

-The front foot has caster wheels so you can easily move the rowing machine around by lifting in the monorail.
-Storage dimensions are 25 in x 33 in x 54 in (63.5 cm x 83.8 cm x 137.2 cm).
+The front foot has caster wheels, allowing you to easily move the rowing machine around by lifting in the monorail.
+Its storage dimensions are 25 in x 33 in x 54 in (63.5 cm x 83.8 cm x 137.2 cm).

 The Sliding Seat

-By using a sliding seat the rower applies the power of his legs when rowing.
-The seated position makes rowing a low impact sport.
-Seat height above ground is 14 in (35.6 cm).
+By using a sliding seat, the rower applies the power of their legs when rowing.
+The seated position makes rowing a low-impact sport, and the seat height above ground is 14 in (35.6 cm).

-The seat is designed through extensive testing and feedback to support the rowers weight and let the rower move freely.
-Maximum user weight is 500 lb (227 kg).
+The seat is designed, through extensive testing and feedback, to support the rower’s weight and let them move freely; its maximum user weight is 500 lb (227 kg).

-The material of the seating surface is made of semi hard rubber because a too soft seat can result in reduced blood circulation and numbness.
+The material of the seating surface is made of semi-hard rubber, as a too-soft seat can result in reduced blood circulation and numbness.

-Stretching and experimenting with some light padding (a towel, bubble plastic or a foam seat pad) might help you to get used to the seat.
+Stretching and experimenting with some light padding (a towel, bubble plastic, or a foam seat pad) might help the user to get used to the seat.

-The seat is sliding smooth and silent on the monorail fitted with a stainless steel track capsule.
-The seat carriage is fitted with top and bottom rollers.
-It is important that loose or long clothing can not get caught in the seat rollers.
-Moving seat rollers can injure fingers, children or animals.
+The seat slides smoothly and silently on the monorail fitted with a stainless steel track capsule, the seat carriage being fitted with top and bottom rollers.
+It is important to ensure that loose or long clothing does not get caught in the seat rollers, as moving seat rollers can injure fingers, children, or animals.
 Never stand on the sliding seat.

 The Ergonomic Handle

-The handle is not straight but bend 10° downward to allow a natural arm and hand position.
+The handle is not straight, but bends 10° downward to allow a natural arm and hand position.
 Both sides of the handle are covered with rubber for a solid grip.

-Hold onto the handle with straight wrists and not a too strong grip.
-Depending on skin condition and workout duration some rowers might get blisters in their hands.
-Over time the blisters are followed by calluses which will offer protection.
-Some people prefer wearing gloves.
+Hold onto the handle with straight wrists, but not with too strong a grip.
+Depending on skin condition and workout duration, some rowers might get blisters in their hands.
+Over time, the blisters are followed by calluses, which will offer protection.
+Some people prefer to wear gloves.

-The handle is attached to the nickel-plated steel chain.
-It is easier to reach the handle when placed in the handle hook.
-To prolong the life time of the shock cord you should let the handle rest against the fan cage when the machine is not in use.
+The handle is attached to the nickel-plated steel chain and is easier to reach when placed in the handle hook.
+To prolong the life of the shock cord, let the handle rest against the fan cage when the machine is not in use.

 Footrests and Flexfoot Straps

-The footrests have 7 height position holes to accommodate a wide range of shoe sizes.
+The footrests have seven height-position holes to accommodate a wide range of shoe sizes.
 They have a heel cup and are adjustable in length.
-Foot width is adapted by the footstraps.
-It is not adjustable with regards to how far apart your feet will be.
+Foot width is adapted by the footstraps, but it is not adjustable with regards to how far apart your feet will be.